Skip to main content

 True/False

-Only update Karbon when Float allocation changes occur if the allocation in Float is confirmed
+Update Karbon Role Assignments when Float allocation changes occur

 Completed Work in Karbon updates related Float Project Allocations to Completed